techservicesillinois/awscli-login/docs/readme.rst

 an underscore will have a corresponding option with hyphens, for example the property ecp_endpoint_url becomes ``--ecp-endpoint-url``.
 For details on these options see the documentation above or refer to the online documentation.
-Options not avaliable as properties are documented below.
+Options not available as properties are documented below.

 options